-The cities and their surrounding voivodships with the highest number of cases are Katowice (read more) followed by the capital Warsaw (read more).
+The cities and their surrounding voivodships with the highest number of cases are the capital Warsaw (read more) followed by Katowice (read more).

 Obviously, given the rapid exponential spread of the virus, the exact number of cases is difficult to calculate and constantly being updated.
 Check this live updated global map by John Hopkins University or follow the Polish Ministry of Health on Twitter @MZ_GOV_PL.